 --- Alleles Submitted (column sampleAlleles: same information as sampleGenotype, with the ambiguity code resolved into alleles; if there are multiple individuals, this is a list of all alleles present)

---- Alleles in dbSNP (column allelesDBSNP: list of alleles for all populations and individuals in the GVS database; if there are genotypes available, the list contains all alleles of those
+--- Alleles in dbSNP (column allelesDBSNP: list of alleles for all populations and individuals in dbSNP, derived from the HGVS notation.

 --- Conservation Score GERP (column consScoreGERP: rejected-substitution score from the program GERP, Stanford University, range of -12.3 to 6.17, with 6.17 being the most conserved)